Latte: Definition

 A similar drink is the latte macchiato, which is also served in a glass, but the espresso is added to the glass after the steamed milk.
-In Italy, milky coffee drinks such as caffè latte, latte macchiato, and cappuccino are often prepared for breakfast only.

-In the United States, a latte is often heavily sweetened with 3% sugar (or even more).
-These sweeteners usually come in the form of refined white sugars, artificial sweeteners or agave syrup.
+In Italy milky coffee drinks such as caffè latte, latte macchiato, and cappuccino are often prepared for breakfast only.
+In the United States, a latte is often heavily sweetened, usually with 3% or more of refined white sugar, artificial sweeteners or agave syrup.

 Etymology

-The term caffè e latte is first attested in English in 1867, in William Dean Howells's "Italian Journeys".
-As this preceded the spread of espresso machines, it would not have been made with espresso coffee and steamed milk.